 Bottom Line

 Choosing the right sustainable, breathable sun shirt is a personal decision and everyone is looking for. little something different.
 So choose one that’s right for you and that you’ll want to wear for many seasons to come.
 And if you have any questions about them, ask away in the comments below.
 We’re always happy to help fellow outdoorists buy once and buy right so less goes to waste.
 Remember, too: buying used on sites like Geartrade and REI Re/Supply is always an excellent, sustainable, money-saving option.
-So protect that epidermis and wander on!
+So protect that epidermis, sunscreen what’s not covered, and wander on!